Star (Belly album)

 Star is the debut studio album by American alternative rock band Belly, released on January 25, 1993.

+Background

+In the 1980s and 1990s, vocalist and guitarist Tanya Donelly performed with Throwing Muses and the Breeders.
+After recording the latter's Safari EP in 1992, she decided to quit both bands to solely focus on her own band, Belly.
+Belly formed at the end of the previous year, consisting of Donelly, guitarist Thomas Gorman, bassist Fred Abong and drummer Chris Gorman.
+They released their debut EP Slow Dust in June 1992, produced by Gil Norton, and followed it up with the Gepetto EP in November.

 Composition

 Along with alternative rock and jangle pop, the songs on Star also dig into "haunting", "avant" folk rock.
 Tanya Donelly was credited with pushing dream pop's boundaries by "trimming away its pretensions" while keeping its "trancy harmonies".
-A "distinct post-punk quality" has also been seen in the music, alongside some country and Spaghetti Western influences.
+A "distinct post-punk quality" has also been seen in the music, alongside some country and spaghetti Western influences.